 Let’s get the right perspective on emotions.
 They are widely misunderstood.

 Why do we have emotions?

-In the last decade or so, scientists have studied emotions intensively, after largely dismissing them for many years.
+In the last couple of decades, scientists have studied emotions intensively after largely dismissing them for many years.
 But science builds its findings on the faulty foundation of evolutionary biology, which assumes that emotion is all a result of how environmental factors impacted human evolution.
-(For example, we are supposed to have “fear” today, manifested in physiological changes that heighten our motivation to act quickly, because our prehistoric ancestors fled from danger; those who didn’t run were killed off and didn’t procreate.)
+For example, we supposedly have “fear” today, manifested in physiological changes that heighten our motivation to act quickly, because our prehistoric ancestors fled from danger; those who didn’t run were killed off and didn’t procreate.

 It is true that such emotional reactions can help us face physical threats.
 But that is a product of design, not happenstance.